Master Materials Science and Engineering

 The first year of the MSc Materials Science and Engineering (MSE) contains a core programme (41 EC) which offers a firm grounding in Materials Science.
 Students entering the MSE programme should make sure they identify possible topics which, considering their background, require additional effort and make sure they pay sufficient attention to them.

-In December of the first year students choose a specialization (39 EC), which is a consistent set of obligatory and elective courses focussed on a particular topic starting in the 3rd quarter.
-This specialization can be one of five predefined specializations and may also include an internship:
+In December of the first-year students choose a specialization (39 EC), which is a consistent set of obligatory and elective courses focused on a particular topic starting in the 3rd quarter.
+This specialization can be one of four predefined specializations or a self-defined specialisation with a coherent theme addressing a material related subject of interest:

 • Materials in Engineering Applications (MEA)

-The focus is on the usage of materials in applications and structures by paying attention to processing, joining, selection and failure of materials.
-An obligatory internship is part of this specialization.
+The MEA specialisation focuses on the usage of materials in applications and structures and how material properties influence performance.
+Attention is paid to processing, joining, selection and failure of materials.

 • Metals Science and Technology (MST)

-Attention is paid to the design and performance of metallic microstructures by considering aspects like phase transformations, strengthening mechanisms and processing and by studying computational materials science and corrosion science.
+In the MST specialisation, attention is paid to the design and performance of metallic microstructures by considering aspects such as phase transformations, strengthening mechanisms and processing.
+This specialisation includes the study of degradation due to corrosion and the prediction of properties computational perspective.

 • Materials for Sustainable Development (MSD)

-The emphasis is on materials engineering in the context of sustainable resources (materials and energy) and environmental impact.
-Concepts such as clean energy technologies, high temperature performance and recycling of materials are discussed.
+The emphasis in the MSD specialisation is on materials engineering in the context of sustainable resources (materials and energy) and environmental impact.
+Concepts such as clean energy technologies, high temperature performance and recycling of materials are addressed.

 • Advanced Construction Materials: Roads & Buildings (ACM)